How to Check Engine for Spark

 Low cylinder compression can also cause no-start conditions.

-If you are getting a spark at all ignition coils except one of them, the most lily cause is a bad ignition coil or a cut wire for that particular ignition coil.
+If you are getting a spark at all ignition coils except one of them, the most likely cause is a bad ignition coil or a cut wire for that particular ignition coil.

 Conclusion

-The methods described here help you learn how to check for ignition spark.
-If your car doesn’t start, it is important to consider other possible fuel pressure issues.
-This guide only shows you how to check if the spark plugs are firing, nothing more.
+The methods described here help you learn how to check for an ignition spark.
+If your car doesn’t start, consider other possible fuel pressure issues.
+This guide simply shows you how to verify if the spark plugs are firing, nothing more.

 Frequently Asked Questions

-An alternative method to check if a spark plug is firing is to remove the spark plug from the engine.
+Another means to check if a spark plug is firing is by removing the spark plug from the engine.
 Plug the spark plug on your ignition coil.
 Ground the threaded part of the spark plug to the engine block.
 Crank the engine and see if you notice any spark at the spark plug tip.

 How do I know if I need new spark plug wires?

-Most owners realize they need new spark plug wires when their car starts to miss fire, struggles to accelerate uphill, or sets the check engine light with codes such as P0300 P0301 P0302 P0303 P0304 P0304 P0304.
+Most owners recognize that they need to replace the plug wires when the engine starts to misfire, struggles to accelerate uphill, or sets the check engine light with codes such as P0300, P0301, P0302, P0303, P0304.

 Do you notice any arc from the wire to the screwdriver?